artefactual-labs/am/compose/README.md

 | nginx » archivematica-dashboard         | `tcp/80`       | `tcp/62080` |
 | nginx » archivematica-storage-service   | `tcp/8000`     | `tcp/62081` |

+## Resetting the environment

+In many cases, as a tester or a developer, you want to restart all the containers at once and make sure the latest version of the images are built.
+But also, you don't want to lose your data like the search index or the database.
+If this is case, run the following command:

+    $ docker-compose up -d --force-recreate --build

+Additionally you may want to delete all the deta including the stuff in the external volumes:

+    $ make flush

+Both snippets can be combined or used separately.

 ## Cleaning up

 The most effective way is:

     $ docker-compose down --volumes

-But most of the times you don't want to do that unless you want to delete all the things.
-If you just need to clean up the data but rely on the same containers you can run the following instead:

-    $ make flush
+It doesn't delete the external volumes described in the [Installation](#installation) section of this document.
+You have to delete the volumes manually with:

+    $ docker volume rm am-pipeline-data
+    $ docker volume rm ss-location-data

-If you want to try new code, run:
+Optionally you may also want to delete the directories:

-    $ docker-compose up -d --build --force-recreate
-    $ make flush
+    $ rm -rf /tmp/am-pipeline-data /tmp/ss-location-data